For Senior Subject Course Selection information please click here

 Geography investigates the ways in which features are arranged on the earth’s surface.
 It describes and explains the patterns and processes that create them.
 At level 3, students learn to:

-- Understand how interacting processes shape cultural environments.
-The cultural process of Tourism Development that occur at different rates and different scales and produce spatial patterns, in NZ and either Queenstown or Hawaii.
+• Understand how interacting processes shape cultural environments.
+The cultural process of Tourism Development that occur at different rates and different scales and produce spatial patterns, using Queenstown as an example.

 Course Structure